Drive-thru testing areas being set up across South Florida as COVID-19 cases rise

 Those in charge of setting up the C.B.
 Smith location said they are aiming for it to be ready by the end of the week.

-Officials with Broward Health said they also have plans for COVID-19 testing.
+Those that wish to be tested will have to go through Memorial’s Healthcare System and participate in a screening over the phone to learn whether or not they meet the necessary criteria.

-Meanwhile, people who were tested in South Miami-Dade wait for their results.
+Meanwhile, people who were tested in South Miami-Dade are waiting for their results.

 Cua said she thinks the worst of her symptoms are behind her, but she’ll stay in isolation for now, with results due in three to four days.